-The Examination Regulations relating to this course are at www.admin.ox.ac.uk/ex- amregs/2019-20/peip-poliandecon/studentview.
-If there is a conflict between information in this handbook and the Examination Regulations then you should follow the Examination Regulations.
-If you have any concerns please contact the PPE administrator (violet.brand@poli- tics.ox.ac.uk).
+The Examination Regulations relating to this course are the 'Preliminary Examination' regulations for PPE.
+If there is a conflict between information in this Handbook and the Examination Regulations then you should follow the Examination Regulations.
+If you have any concerns please contact the PPE administrator (violet.brand@politics.ox.ac.uk).

-The information in this handbook is accurate as at September 2019, however it may be necessary for changes to be made in certain circumstances, as explained at www.ox.ac.uk/coursechanges.
-If such changes are made the departments will publish a new version of the handbook together with a list of the changes and students will be informed.
+The information in this Handbook is accurate as at September 2021, however it may be necessary for changes to be made in certain circumstances, as explained at www.ox.ac.uk/coursechanges.
+If such changes are made the Departments will publish a new version of the Handbook together with a list of the changes and students will be informed.